Hierarchical Multimodal LLMs with Semantic Space Alignment for Enhanced Time Series Classification: The Proposed HiTime

-By adopting this hierarchical feature encoding strategy, we can transform the raw time series into feature representations, preserving their dynamic characteristics as much as possible and preparing for subsequent semantic space feature alignment.
+By adopting this hierarchical encoding strategy, we convert raw time series into representations that preserve key temporal dynamics as much as possible, complement LLMs’ limitations in temporal modeling, and prepare for subsequent semantic-space alignment.